ronket/User-Level-Threads/README.md

 ## Usage:

-- in order to Compile, use the provided Makefile:
+- in order to Compile, use the provided Makefile and run:
    ```bash
    make
    ```